Folasade/newcapstone/README.md

 # DevOps Nanodegree Capstone Project

 ## Project Overview
-This project is a summary of all modules learned in the DevOps Nanodegree project
+This project is a summary of all modules learnt in the DevOps Nanodegree project

 The project develops a CI/CD pipeline for a static web applications with rolling deployment.
 The continuous integration includes typographical checking: linting, errors in the html page was captured.
 In the Continuos Deployment, the built Docker container was pushed to the Docker repository.
 The Docker container was deployed to a Kubernetes cluster.
 Cloudformation was used to deploy the Kubernetes cluster and was run from Jenkins.

-### The knowledge applied are from:
+### Knowledge applied are from:
 * Working in AWS
 * Using Jenkins to implement Continuous Integration and Continuous Deployment
 * Building pipelines